Create A Process Application Landscape Overview

 - Read the Setup Dossier Structure page

-You can now start creating a process application poster by importing data automatically or entering data manually.
+You can now start creating a process application overview by importing data automatically or entering data manually.
 So you either follow this step or skip it and go to the second step.

 As said in the definition of a process application landscape, you need to have certain data in order to be able to create a process application landscape.
 This data is often available in all kinds of systems and spreadsheets in your organization.
 And the data will be stored in the folders you created.